 As noted in prior audits, CEDA has experienced uneven growth.
-During FY 2008-2009, CEDA reported revenues of \$97,500.
-This represents a 64% decrease from the previous fiscal year revenue of \$269,179.
-In 2009, the Federal government released several bond provisions that helped CEDA rebound in 2010-2011.
-Revenues for 2010-2011 were \$827,779 as compared to \$176,620 the prior year, representing a 369% increase.
-This gain can be attributed to the Recovery Zone Bonds CEDA marketed and issued, as well as the extraordinarily large number of non-profit deals.
-The Recovery Zone program and bond provisions ended on December 31, 2010.
+This is mainly due to the current bond environment, including the limited number of banks that are willing to provide letters of credit for potential projects.
+Revenues in 2011-2012 were \$112,861 down from \$827,779 in 2010-2011.
+2010-2011 was an unusually busy year for CEDA due to the Recovery Zone Bonds CEDA marketed and issued, as well as the extraordinarily large number of non-profit deals.
+The Recovery Zone program and bond provisions ended on December 31, 2010, and our activity decreased considerably.